 Please do not boil your felting yarn as this may result in a loss of colour.

 Sometimes a second or even third washing cycle may be necessary to achieve the desired outcome.

-Front loading washing machines with a temperature setting that allows for 60 degrees Celsius work best, particularly if the washing cycle runs for a comparatively long time.
+Front loading washing machines with a temperature setting that allows for 40 or 60 degrees Celsius work best, particularly if the washing cycle runs for a comparatively long time.

 Top loaders or machines with only hot/cold settings may require some extra steps to achieve the felting outcome.
 Some customers with top loaders have reported that their first attempt at felting didn't work well or that the item was felted, but still too big.